schmidfelix/umami-notifier/README.md

 ## Configuration

-Next you have to tell the application where you're umami server lives and how to connect to it.
+Next you have to tell the application where your umami server lives and how to connect to it.

 To do so, copy the `.env.example` file to `.env` and fill out all the settings: